denoland/dnt/README.md

 1. Change all `"https://deno.land/x/code_block_writer@10.1.1/mod.ts"` specifiers to `"code-block-writer"`
 2. Add a package.json dependency for `"code-block-writer": "^10.1.1"`.

-Note that if you specify a mapping and it is not found in the code, dnt will error.
+Note that dnt will error if you specify a mapping and it is not found in the code.
 This is done to prevent the scenario where a remote specifier's version is bumped and the mapping isn't updated.

 ### Multiple Entry Points